What is a Seated Knee Scooter?

 Most seated knee scooters have folding capabilities.
 They can fold into a compact form to be stored or packed in the trunk of your car.

 There are several seated knee scooters out there, but we only carry two of the best models our there: the Evolution Seated Scooter from KneeRover and the Gemini Seated Knee Scooter from Roscoe Medical.

 They are both fully adjustable, so you can configure the height of the seat and handlebars to fit you perfectly.

 The Evolution is designed with easy-folding mechanisms, so it's easy to fold and unfold for easy transport.
 It comes with a travel basket to carry your belongings.
 It has four 7.5" rubber wheels that are non-marking and are big enough to provide a smooth and comfortable ride when scooting outdoors.

 The Gemini by Roscoe is a seated knee scooter that helps you recover from foot, ankle, hip, or knee injuries.
 What makes it stand out is the ability to transform from a seated position to a full upright knee scooter.

 Whether in seated or standing mode, this seated knee scooter is far superior to crutches when it comes to stability, comfort and ease of mobility.

 Where can I Rent a Seated Knee Scooter?

-The Evolution seated knee scooter is available for rental here at Rent A Knee Walker for $25 a week.
-If you're wondering, "where can I find a seated knee scooter near me?" we can ship anywhere in the country—with free shipping both ways!
+These seated knee scooters is available for rent online here at Rent A Knee Walker for $25 a week.
+If you're wondering, "where can I find a seated knee scooter near me?" we can ship anywhere in the United States—with free shipping both ways!

 More Great Rent A Knee Walker News & Stories